mapbox/mapbox-maps-ios/DEVELOPING.md

 ### Running the Debug App

-In order to use the debug app, open Apps/Apps.xcworkspace and build and run the `DebugApp` target.
+In order to use the debug app, open Apps/Apps.xcworkspace and build and run the `DebugApp` scheme.

 You must provide a Mapbox access token to display Mapbox-hosted maps in the `DebugApp` test application.
 Add your Mapbox token to the `MBXAccessToken` key in `DebugApp/DebugApp/Info.plist`.
 Alternatively, create a [file at `~/mapbox`](https://docs.mapbox.com/help/troubleshooting/private-access-token-android-and-ios/#ios) containing your access token.